octeth/octeth-mysql-backup-tool/README.md

 - **Generates Filenames**: Uses date-based variables for naming the backup files.
 - **Creates Backup Directory**: Ensures the local backup directory exists.
 - **Performs Backup**: Runs Percona XtraBackup inside a Docker container to create a compressed backup.
-- **Uploads to S3**: Uses the AWS CLI Docker image to upload the backup to AWS S3.
+- **Uploads to S3 (Optional)**: If AWS credentials are provided, uses the AWS CLI Docker image to upload the backup to AWS S3.
+- **Local Backup Retention**: If AWS credentials are not set, the backup remains in the local directory.
-- **Cleans Up**: Removes the local backup file after successful upload.
+- **Cleans Up**: Removes the local backup file after successful upload to S3.

 ### restore.sh

 This script restores the database from a backup:

 - **Loads Configuration**: Reads variables from the `.env` file.
-- **Downloads Backup**: Uses the AWS CLI Docker image to download the specified backup from S3.
+- **Downloads Backup (Optional)**: If AWS credentials are provided, uses the AWS CLI Docker image to download the specified backup from S3.
+- **Local Backup Usage**: If AWS credentials are not set, the script uses the backup file from the local backup directory.
 - **Prepares Backup**: Decompresses and extracts the backup using Percona XtraBackup inside a Docker container.
 - **Stops MySQL**: Stops the MySQL service or Docker container.
 - **Cleans Data Directory**: Removes existing data in the MySQL data directory.